The Global E-Commerce of the Future

 The Need for Logistics

 An essential resource center for such integrated loops is the logistics of international trade, which is vital for providing support and structure to the supply chains.
 An example would be the case of C.H.
 Robinson, who managed to create an entire ecosystem for Asian sellers that distribute their products in the US via major marketplaces (e.g. eBay, Amazon).
-The ecosystem involved all of the logistics essentials working together to create a balanced business structure: international shipping and trade joints, online fulfillment facilities, and others.
+The ecosystem involved all of the logistics essentials working together to create a balanced business structure: international shipping and trade joints, e-commerce fulfillment solutions, and others.

 How to Start an ECommerce Business